RadicalxChange/pco-art-docs/docs/004-stewards/001-bidding-in-auction-pitches.md

 Bidding starts at a low value and proceeds with ascending, public bids.
 The highest bid at the end of the auction wins.

-PCOArt implements its English auction with a fixed (minimum) duration with optional parameters to extend the auction each time a bid is received within a configurable window.
+PCOArt implements its English auction with a fixed minimum duration with optional parameters to extend the auction each time a bid is received within a configurable window at the end of the clock.
 These extension parameters help discourage last-second races to submit the highest/winning bid (an important feature for blockchain-based auctions).

 :::info
-**Sample Auction Pitch Configuration**\
+**Sample Auction Pitch Configuration**

 Auction Start: 12:00 UTC on October 24, 2023&#x20;